ccolon/disruptsc/README.md

 - `multimodes` (for multimodal edges only): define which type of multimodel link,
 - for instance "roads-waterways" or "railways-maritime"
 - `capacity`: maximum handling capacity per time step.
 If unknown you can leave it empty.
+- `disruption`: flag here the disruption scenarios that affect this edge.
+Leave empty if unused.

 Nodes and Edges should not contain the following attributes:
 - `index`